emeb/MIDIVerb_RE/README.md

 #### Compiler

 The MIDIVerb emulator discussed above is implemented as an interpreter that scans through a pre-formatted binary array of instructions and address offsets to execute the DSP algorithms.
 This has a fairly high execution cost and will easily swamp the resources of low-performance microcontrollers.
 To accelerate performance for low-spec processors it is necessary to "compile" the algorithms, reducing the overhead of array scanning and instruction interpretation.
 For this purpose I've created `mv_gencode.c` which converts MIDIVerb ROM dumps into optimized C code that can be further compiled to target microcontrollers.
 The C code result of this process can be tested with `sim_mvprogs.c` and compared to the emulator output with `tst_mvprogs.c` to check for execution errors.
 All these require an `mv_ucode.h` header file containing the pre-formatted array of microcode as described in the previous Emulator section.

+## Verilog

+A Verilog HDL (hardware description language) implementation of the MIDIVerb has been built and tested in several different FPGA platforms.
+Source code for that is provided in the `verilog` directory.
+Note that it relies on a ROM dump in Verilog hex format in the file `u51.hex`.

+## Newer Versions

+After the original MIDIVerb there were other versions produced:

+- MIDIFex - basically the same hardware as the MIDIVerb but with a different microcode EPROM containing additional effects.
+MIDIFex microcode will run correctly on MIDIVerb hardware and the emulator/compiler provided here.

+- MIDIVerb II - similar DSP architecture but with much of the digital logic subsumed into a custom ASIC.
+The DSP microcode executes from a dual-port RAM allowing the 8031 MCU to alter the program in realtime to provide additional modulation opportunities.
+Some MIDIVerb II algorithms can be executed by the emulator & compiler here, but those which require intervention by the 8031 will not operate properly.

+- MIDIVerb 3 & 4 - more advanced hardware that hasn't been examined further.

+## Other Resources

+Another command-line emulator can be found here: [MIDIVerb Emulator](https://github.com/thement/midiverb_emulator) which was independently developed based on information gleaned from Paul's Youtube videos.